The Best Motorcycle Insurance Companies in Florida (2025)

 Compare Rates

-Full coverage motorcycle insurance rates can vary by $36 per month across Florida's largest cities.
+Full coverage motorcycle insurance rates can differ by $34 per month across Florida's largest cities.
 That's because many factors affect motorcycle insurance rates, including accident statistics, crime rates, traffic and weather.

 Most riders in Florida aren't required to have motorcycle insurance.
 But you'll have to pay for any property damage or injuries if you cause an accident.